PROXIMANOVA-LIGHT.OTF PROXIMANOVA-LIGHTIT.OTF PROXIMANOVA-EXTRABLD.OTF PROXIMANOVA-BOLD.OTFPROXIMANOVA-BLACK.OTF

 Blocked & Allowed Apps

-As previously mentioned, clicking the View allowed / blocked apps link at the bottom of the Modes settings or the Block or Allow App button on the Ransomware Shield screen will bring you to the Menu > Settings > General > Blocked & Allowed apps section of the client UI, used by Ransomware Shield, as well as Webcam Shield, Sensitive Data Shield, and Password Protection.
+As previously mentioned, clicking the View allowed / blocked apps link at the bottom of the Modes settings or the Block or Allow App button on the Ransomware Shield screen will bring you to the Menu > Settings > General > Blocked & Allowed apps section of the client UI, used by Ransomware Shield, as well as Webcam Shield, Sensitive Data Shield, and Browser Shield.

 Here, you can configure individually each application that will be blocked/allowed and include whichever of the available shields/components.
 Rules set here will override the general configuration.